PySimpleGUI/PySimpleGUI/docs/call reference.md

 ## Push Element (alias include `P` and `Stretch`)

 Not a true element, but a function acting like an element.

+These elements `Push` and `VPush` as aliases for `Stretch` and `VStretch` and are implemented using a function rather than a class.
+They're not meant to be manipulated like other elements.
+They have a functional role in a layout that is much like the "Layout Helper Functions" (pin, vtop, etc).

+The name `Stretch` originally appeared in the PySimpleGUI APIs when the PySimpleGUIQt port was added.

+In the Sept 2021 time-frame, a functioning version of this element appeared in the tkinter port, along with some aliases and a vertical addition.

+The PySimpleGUI documentation, demos, etc, will be using the names `Push` and `VPush`.

+### Push-style Elements Use

+These elements modify the placement of other elements inside of containers.
+As the name implies, these elements `Push` and `VPush` will "push" other elements around.  `Push` works in the horizontal direction, `VPush` in the vertical.

 A `Push` element will "push" elements on the row away from it.
 If you have 1 `Push` as the start of a row, then the row will be right-justified.
 If you have two `Push` elements, one as the first element and one as the last element on a row, then the row will be centered.